Lindsey Buckingham shatters silence over Fleetwood Mac ousting

 “In the context of that you’ve gotta think of what needs to be done.
 It is not gonna come from the top down — it is gonna come from the ground up.
 This is why we are here.
 And so, I am most honored and most pleased to have been asked in my own small way to help in that pushback which very, very much needs to happen in order to continue the legacy that we all have come to value.
 So, thank you for having me.”

 Fleetwood Mac replaced Buckingham with two ingenious choices — Australian rock band Crowded House singer-guitarist Neil Finn and Tom Petty and the Heartbreakers chief axeman Mike Campbell, whose frequent studio and stage collaborations with Nicks extend to her debut solo single “Stop Draggin’ My Heart Around” in 1981.
-The diamond-certified pop rockers are scheduled to begin a prodigious 54-date, six month North American arena tour on October 3 in Tulsa, Oklahoma, which apparently precipitated the split.
+The diamond-certified pop rockers began a prodigious 88-date, 13-month North American arena tour in October 2018 in Tulsa, Oklahoma, which apparently precipitated the split.